ChangJuKim/FloopyBird/README.md

 ## Installation
 1. Go to https://drive.google.com/drive/folders/1__excmrXzOrz2GQzizv2UQcXUhKYe_q7?usp=sharing
-2. Go to the folder with the latest version (as of 5/1/2024: v1.1.0)
+2. Go to the folder with the latest version (as of 5/1/2024: v1.1.0).
+Go to your os platform.
-3. Download zip folder
-4. Extract zip folder to a location of your choice
+3. Download zip folder and extract zip folder to a location of your choice
 5. Run Floopy Bird.exe

 ## Controls